alexmcqw/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 ```

 **Key Findings:**
-- **Best Performing Stations** (Green): Stations like "Herald Sq-34 St" and "34 St-Penn Station" have response times well below the overall mean of ~7.2 minutes, indicating efficient incident management.
+- **Best Performing Stations** (Green): Stations like "Herald Sq-34 St" and "34 St-Penn Station" have response times well below the overall mean (shown as blue dashed line), indicating efficient incident management.
 - **Worst Performing Stations** (Red): Stations like "59 St-Columbus Circle" and "28 St" have response times significantly above average, with some exceeding 10 minutes.
-- **Overall Statistics**: The median response time is approximately 6.8 minutes, while the mean is 7.2 minutes, suggesting some stations have outlier slow response times that skew the average.
+- **Overall Statistics**: The median and mean response times are shown as dashed lines on the chart, suggesting some stations have outlier slow response times that skew the average.
 - **Staffing Correlation**: Stations with higher staffing counts generally show better response times, though there are exceptions that may need investigation.

 ---